If you are facing kidnapping charges, you need a criminal defence lawyer in Toronto to look at your case as soon as possible.

 Kidnapping Charge Investigation

 The case will stay open until the police verify the missing person’s location and identity.
-The person reporting will be required to provide a full description of the missing person, which includes the last known time, date, and location they were seen at.
+The person reporting will be required to provide a full description of the missing person, which includes the last known time, date, and location they were seen.
 The police will also gather information regarding their physical appearance, health, and emotional state.
 A photograph will likely also be requested, although it may not always be shared.

 Some additional information may also we gathered to help the investigation.
 This could potentially include email addresses, social media accounts, phone numbers, the make and type of phones, carrier/service providers, driver’s licence, passport location, credit card and banking information, contacts of significant people like friends or family, and places frequented.

-Bail Conditions for Kidnapping Charge
+Bail Conditions for Kidnapping Charges

 If you are granted bail, there may be certain conditions placed on your release.
 Conditions will vary on a case-by-case basis but could include avoiding any interaction with the alleged victim and abstaining from all direct/indirect communication with them.
 You may also be required to stay away from the alleged victim’s home, workplace, school, place of worship, and other frequented locations.

-There’s many factors that could impact what your bail conditions are, such as your likelihood to appear in court, suspected criminal activity, previous criminal record, past drug and alcohol use, physical and mental health statuses, employment status, housing situation, and reputation in the community.
+There are many factors that could impact what your bail conditions are, such as your likelihood to appear in court, suspected criminal activity, previous criminal record, past drug and alcohol use, physical and mental health statuses, employment status, housing situation, and reputation in the community.

-Frequently Asked Questions About Kidnapping
+Frequently Asked Questions

 During an ongoing kidnapping case, if you have been granted bail, the conditions of your bail could limit you from travelling outside of Canada, or even Ontario.
 It is important to be aware of your bail conditions, so you do not violate them.